Veronika220506/cli-wp/wp-content/plugins/instant-images/README.txt

 6. Instant Images is available in the WordPress media modal as a custom tab.
 It is available in front end page builder like Elementor, Beaver Builder and Divi.

 == Changelog ==

+= 4.6.1 - January 14, 2022 =
+NEW: Added default API keys for all API providers 🎉 .
+Default API keys can still be overwritten in the plugin settings shouls you want to use your own key.
+NEW: Added rate-limit checker to determine the status of the API and display an alert warning if the limit has been exceeded.

+= 4.6.0.1 - January 3, 2022 =
+HOTFIX: Hotfix for accidentaly `delete_options` function left in whilst testing.
+Sorry about that!

+= 4.6.0 - January 2, 2022 =
+NEW: Added Pexels integration.
+This requires a valid API key.
+FIX: Fixed issue with filtering Unsplash search results by 'all'.
+FIX: Various admin UI/UX updates and tweaks to improve the look and feel.

+= 4.5.1 - December 27, 2021 =
+NEW: Added Pixabay photo filters (Type, Category, Colors and Orientation).
+NEW: Added Unsplash search filters for Color, Orientation and Order.
+NEW: Added new `instant_images_pixabay_safesearch` & `instant_images_unsplash_content_filter` filters that allow for modifying the flags the indicate the types of suitable images that should be returned.
+Get more information in our [FAQ](https://connekthq.com/plugins/instant-images/faqs/#can-i-ensure-only-photos-safe-for-work-are-returned-in-the-photo-listings).
+NEW: Added Pixabay API constant that allows for setting Pixabay API key via site constant. e.g. `define( 'INSTANT_IMAGES_PIXABAY_KEY', 'YOUR-KEY-HERE' );`
+UPDATE: Revamped filtering menus and orientation options.
+UPDATE: Other UI/UX updates to make the plugin more visually appealing.
+UPDATE: Improved plugin accessibility across various sections.

 = 4.5.0 - October 28, 2021 =
 NEW: 🎉 Pixabay!
 We've added support for [Pixabay](https://pixabay.com) images.
 This requires a valid API key.